Aloha (2015 film)

 Aloha is a 2015 American romantic comedy film written, co-produced and directed by Cameron Crowe.
-It stars Bradley Cooper as former US Air Force officer Brian Gilcrest, who returns to Hawaii after being rehired by a former boss to oversee the launch of a privatized weapons satellite in the skies over Hawaii.
+It stars Bradley Cooper as former U.S. Air Force officer Brian Gilcrest, who returns to Hawaii after being rehired by a former boss to oversee the launch of a privatized weapons satellite in the skies over Hawaii.
 Emma Stone, Rachel McAdams, Bill Murray, John Krasinski, Danny McBride, and Alec Baldwin star in supporting roles.
-As of 2025, it is the latest film directed by Crowe.
+As of 2026, it is the latest film directed by Crowe.

-Released on May 29, 2015, the film was a critical and commercial failure, grossing $26.3 million worldwide against a budget of $37 million.
+Released on May 29, 2015, by Sony Pictures Releasing in the United States and Canada and by 20th Century Fox in international markets, the film was a critical and commercial failure, grossing $26.3 million worldwide against a budget of $37–52 million.

 Plot

-Military contractor Brian Gilcrest returns to Hawaii with billionaire Carson Welch, who plans to build a space center and launch a private satellite.
-Once a celebrated Air Force officer whose career ended in controversy, Gilcrest is tasked with negotiating with Native Hawaiian leaders for the project.
-His assignment reunites him with his ex-girlfriend Tracy, now married with two children, and introduces him to his Air Force liaison, Captain Allison Ng, whose optimism rekindles his interest in space.
+Military contractor Brian Gilcrest returns to Hawaii with billionaire Carson Welch, who intends to develop local land into a space center from which he will launch a privately-funded satellite.
+Once a celebrated Air Force officer whose career ended controversially amid shadowy dealings in Afghanistan, the now-disillusioned Gilcrest is tasked with negotiating with Native Hawaiian leaders for the project.
+His assignment reunites him with his ex-girlfriend Tracy, now married with two children, and introduces him to his Air Force liaison, Captain Allison Ng, whose idealistic optimism rekindles his childhood interest in space.

-With Ng's help, Gilcrest secures support from community leader Dennis “Bumpy” Kanahele.
-As they grow closer, Ng discovers that Welch's satellite will secretly carry a nuclear payload, and feels betrayed that Gilcrest knew.
-Meanwhile, Tracy reveals that her daughter Grace is actually Gilcrest's child, though her husband Woody remains devoted to their family.

-When Chinese hackers attempt to sabotage the launch, Gilcrest stops them but realizes the dangers of the satellite.
-He overrides the system and destroys it, angering Welch but earning belated respect from his superiors.
-Accepting that Ng's career could be harmed by their association, Gilcrest ends their relationship but later professes his love, promising to wait for her.
-He also encourages Tracy to stay with Woody, who reconciles with his wife after learning the truth about Grace.

-In the final scene, Gilcrest quietly watches Grace at her hula class.
-Realizing he is her father, she runs to embrace him before returning to dance, leaving Gilcrest at peace.
+Assisted by Ng, who is of one-quarter Hawaiian background, Gilcrest secures support from community leader King Dennis “Bumpy” Kanahele, who agrees to participate in a blessing ceremony that will allow Welch to build his center in return for the king obtaining control over the territory of two whole mountains and free cell phone service for the area.
+The following night, during dinner at Tracy's house, Gilcrest meets her husband John Woodside (nicknamed "Woody") and children, Grace and Mitchell.
+Later, alone in the kitchen, Tracy confesses she once imagined a future with Gilcrest before he abandoned her 13 years earlier.

+The next evening, at Welch's Christmas party, General Dixon, the commander of Pacific Air Forces, warns Gilcrest against jeopardizing their deal, and one of Dixon's subordinates hands Gilcrest a thumb drive containing top-secret information for the upcoming satellite launch.
+During the party, Gilcrest becomes attracted to Ng, who joins him in his hotel room afterwards for the night, where he recounts his near-death experiences in Kabul.
+The next day, Ng discovers that the satellite will actually carry a secret nuclear payload.
+When she tries to resign, she is told that it is a private operation run by Welch and that Gilcrest has already been informed of the details.
+She later tearfully confronts Gilcrest for deceiving her and the Hawaiians.